redhat-developer-demos/openshift-pipelines-workshop/README.md

 ### Workshop Step 0: Log in
 Before any work can begin, you must be logged into your OpenShift cluster with cluster-admin rights.
 Use the `oc login` command to do this.
 For example, on my Fedora 32 machine using CRC:

 `oc login -u kubeadmin -p 8rynV-SeYLc-h8Ij7-YPYcz https://api.crc.testing:6443`

 ### Workshop Step 1: Create a project
 Create an OpenShift project in which we'll be working.
+oc
 `oc new-project pipelines-tutorial`

 Example: